 Knowledge of the content of H2 Mathematics is assumed.
-H3 Mathematics is for students who have a strong aptitude for, and are passionate about learning of Mathematics.
-Candidates are expected to achieve a high distinction grade in H2 Mathematics at the JC1 Promotional Examinations and satisfy all college requirements for taking H3 subjects.
+H3 Mathematics is for students who have a strong aptitude for Mathematics and are passionate about learning of Mathematics.
+A distinction grade in H2 Mathematics (preferably in the 90th percentile) and at least a grade "B" for all other H2 subjects at the JC1 Promotional Examinations are required for students who intend to offer H3 Mathematics.

-Syllabus Outline
+Syllabus Outline: